carbonscott/helix/README.md

 ### Visualization of a Frenet (TNB) frame on a helix

-The fitting gives rise to model points that are really close to the original data.
+The spline curve fitting gives rise to model points that are really close to the original data if no stricter smoothing condition is required.
+Because we assume there is no noise in PDB coordinates (although it depends what problems you are interested in).

 ![](./examples/helix.tnb.png)